malmostad/wag-v4/README.md

 ## Editing Sass and Coffeescript
-**NOTE: These instructions are based on gh-pages v2 which are not released yet,
-      in the meantime, use the isntructions on https://github.com/malmostad/wag**

 There are a few asset files used for the WAG itself.
-The source is available in the `stylesheets` and `javascripts` directories.
+The source is available in the `stylesheets`, `_sass` and `javascripts` directories.
 The files are compiled during editing if you have Jekyll running.

-## Deploying After Changes
-If you have edited Sass and Coffeescript files, run:

-    $ ./build.sh

-before committing and pushing your changes to GitHub.
-This will minify the JavaScript file that has med generated from CoffeeScript.
+Otherwise, run `jekyll build`.

+## Build and Deploy

+    jekyll build

+A new GitHub pages site will be deployed to http://malmostad.github.io/wag-external-v4/

+Work in another branch than gh-pages if you don't want to deploy a new version on push.

 ## Upgrade The Shared Assets
 See the instructions in our [shared assets](https://github.com/malmostad/shared_assets) repository.